cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Usecase (results)

-First steps after the paper proposal are to setup the rbefdata package for work.
-This requires loading the package and to set the package options that are required so it works properly.
-Having a look into the options list reveals several fields that can be filled in like the URL to the BEFdata server, user credentials and a download folder that is used to store downloaded freeformat files.
-The tematres server related URLs are already part of upcomming features and will be of no special interest for the workflow we present.
-The most essential setting for the workflow we show here is the user credentials.
-These are used to authenticate the user against the portal to ensure the access to the data has been granted and to log the data access so.
-Setting the URL is not required in this case as it defaults to the BEF-China project instance of the BEFdata portal.
-If one has set up an own instance of the BEFdata portal, this URL needs to be changed so the package communicates with the right server.
+The next step after the an accepted paper proposal is to setup the `rbefdata` package.
+This requires loading the package and setting the required package options.
+Having a look into the options list reveals several fields that can be filled in, like the URL to the BEFdata server, user credentials and a download folder name that is used to store downloaded freeformat files.
+The tematres server related URLs in the options are part of upcomming features that are non fully functional on the time of writing.

+The most essential setting for the workflow we present here is the user credentials.
+These are used to authenticate the user against the portal to ensure the access to the data has been granted and to log the data access.
+Setting the URL is not required here as it defaults to the BEF-China project instance of the BEFdata portal that we retrieve data from.
+If one has set up an own instance of the BEFdata portal, this URL needs to be changed so the package communicates with the right server (see box below).

 ```r